-What Type of Life Insurance Does My Agent Really Have?
+What Type of Life Insurance Does My Agent Really Have in 2016?

 When someone gives you advice or a recommendation and they are considered an “expert”, it’s only human nature to wonder if they follow or heed that same advice.
 Well, today I will pull back the curtain and extinguish the curiosity that many life insurance shoppers and policy holders want to know, “So Mr. or Mrs. Agent, what type of life insurance do you have on yourself?”